openhoat/deno-precise/README.md

 await webServer.start()
 ```

-> In this example, we use a provided 'exposeVersion' middleware to change the response headers juste before sending
+> In this example, we use a provided 'exposeVersion' middleware as an `onSend` hook to change the
-> response to the client.
+> response headers juste before sending response to the client.
 Feel free to use your own…
 >
 > By default `exposeVersion` use `name` and `version` of Precise.
+>
+> The `onRequest` hook is dedicated for some side effects about the request, don't use it to send a
+> response (prefer a middleware, route, or request handler for that).

 ```shell
 $ http :8000/